TonyYanOnFire/TonyYanOnFire/README.md

 - 👋 Hi, I’m @TonyYanOnFire
 - 👀 I’m interested in JavaScript, Python
 - 🌱 I’m currently focusing on leetcode problems
-- 📫 reach me by tonyyanonfire@gmail.com
+- 📫 reach me via tonyyanonfire@gmail.com

 <!---
 TonyYanOnFire/TonyYanOnFire is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.